webignition/bas-spec/docs/tests.rst

 Syntax
 ------

 A test is a YAML object.
-The most basic test defines steps directly.
+The most basic test specifies the ``browser`` and starting ``url`` and defines steps directly.

 .. include:: includes/syntax/test/test.rst

-A step may be defined independently of the test and imported in one or more tests.
+A step may be defined independently of the test and imported into any number of tests.
 Import names are user-defined.
 Import paths are relative to the test.

 .. include:: includes/syntax/test/import.rst